jvesala/boozement/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run cypress:open`

-Open Cypress UI to run graphical integration tests.
-I've been to lazy to scripts for headless running.

 ## TODO